Self-examination, diverse relationship-building, and intense learning are what we are about

 Racial, gender, and sexual biases are baked into our culture and into every one of us.
 To become helpful instruments of change, we must understand where we come from.
 We must examine our positions and contributions, intentional or not, to broader societal patterns and recognize that we each bear responsibility for eradicating injustices.
 We must examine who we are, the paths we took to get here, to identify how we change.
 This is essential groundwork for our recognition, understanding, and commitment to growth.

 For too many of us, our neighborhoods, workplaces, schools, and friendships are segregated in signiﬁcant ways by race, gender, sexuality, and socio-economic status.
 To build ties across these lines and to change how these patterns foster and sustain inequities, we have to create diverse social architectures.
 By purposefully creating environments that are inter-generational, inter-racial, multi-gender, multi-sexual, economically varied, and multi-national, we talk, we listen, we learn, and we grow together.
 Robust diversity is the lifeblood of a special kind of creativity and community.
-We all have parts.

 We stand on the shoulders of women and men who worked and still work every day for a more just world — often with full recognition that they might not see a payoﬀ in their lifetimes.
 Their vision and strength are our bedrocks.
 To learn from them, we immerse in freedom, justice, and equality movements on race, gender, and sexuality.
 We identify blueprints for overcoming opposition, transforming systems, and changing hearts and minds.
 We dive deep: dissect strategies, hear ﬁrsthand from leaders and footsoldiers, we derive inspiration and courage to think boldly, and direct our insights toward socially just actions today.